daostack/arc/docs/contracts/VotingMachines/README.md

 In some cases ,such as GenesisProtocol, it also collect stakes ,promote proposals and maintains a reputation flow for participants according to pre define DAO's configuration.

-Each VotingMachine use its own decision taking method.
+Each VotingMachine use its own decision taking method and has its own voting choices range.

+## voting machines

+### AbsoluteVote

+Use absolute decision method.
+Allow voting choices range 0-10.
+Vote 0 for abstain.

+### QuorumVote

+Use quorum decision method.
+Allow voting choices range 0-10.
+Vote 0 for abstain.

+### GenesisProtocol

+Use absolute and relative decision method.
+Allow only YES/NO voting choices (2 choices).
+No abstained allowed.
+This voting machine is also a UniversalScheme.

 ## basic decisions methods used by VotingMachines